KaptainWutax/BiomeUtils/README.md

 - If you need simply OverWorld biomes then you use it as follows
   - `OverworldBiomeSource#getBiome` will give you the biome as scale 1/1
-  - `OverworldBiomeSource#getBiomeForNoiseGen` will give you the biome as scale 1/4 (aka Voronoi)
+  - `OverworldBiomeSource#getBiomeForNoiseGen` will give you the biome as scale 1/4 (aka pre-Voronoi)
   - `OverworldBiomeSource.(base|ocean|noise|variants|biomes|river|full|voronoi)#get` are entry points for different level in the generator.